This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Arteriography: X-rays are taken of your arteries (blood vessels) to look for blood flow blockage and bleeding.

 - Blood tests: You may need routine blood tests while you are being treated for your stroke.
 If you are getting medicine to prevent blood clots, you may need extra tests.
 These tests can show whether you are getting the right amount of medicine.
 If you are on a ventilator, you may need blood gas tests to check your oxygen level.
 A ventilator is a machine that gives you oxygen through a tube placed down your throat or through an incision in your neck.

-- Intake and output: Caregivers may need to know the amount of liquid you are getting and how much you are urinating.
+- Intake and output: Healthcare providers may need to know the amount of liquid you are getting and how much you are urinating.
 You may need a Foley catheter.
 A Foley catheter is a tube placed in your bladder to drain your urine into a bag.
-Caregivers will remove the catheter as soon as possible, to prevent infection.
+Healthcare providers will remove the catheter as soon as possible, to prevent infection.

 - Antipyretics: These decrease a fever.

 - Anticoagulants and antiplatelets: These prevent blood clots.

 - Pain medicine: You may be given medicine to decrease or stop your pain.
 Do not wait until the pain is severe before you ask for more pain medicine.